 A History of the Sandwich

-It’s commonly known that John Montagu, the fourth Earl of Sandwich created what is probably the most popular item ever to come out of a kitchen.
-However, he didn’t create the dish—he merely gave his name to it.
+It’s commonly thought that John Montagu, the fourth Earl of Sandwich created what is probably the most popular item ever to come out of a kitchen.
+In reality, however, he didn’t create the dish—he merely gave his name to it.

-The earl was at the gambling table one evening in 1762 when he expressed himself to be a trifle peckish.
-He did not want to rise from the table, at which he was an unusually skilled loser, so a lowly servant was dispatched to bring his master a slab of meat between two slices of bread.
+The earl was at the gambling table one evening in 1762 when he announced that he was a trifle peckish.
+He did not want to rise from the table (at which he was an unusually skilled loser), so a lowly servant was dispatched to bring his master a slab of meat between two slices of bread.
 As the aristocrat chomped on his snack, his gambling buddies noticed and thought, “What a capital idea.
 I’ll have the same as Sandwich.”
 And the name stuck.

 The Sandwich Name